enginmanap/limonEngine-docs/docs/RoadMap.rst

 #.
 Shadow mapping improvements.
 #.
 Generate AI navigation mesh from AI navigation grid.
 Serialize it with map.
 #.
 Make world a tree, and allow modifications to groups.
+#.
+Directory listings should auto generate for assets, and it should be able to refresh.
+#.
+Options can't be set using GUI, they should have.
+#.
+There is no stair support, there should be.
+#.
+Mixamo support